Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/00-prerequisites.md

 - vSphere environment(s) with vCenter v8.0.2c (8.0.2.00300) or newer.
     - Workload Management enabled with AVI
     - Supervisor cluster v1.27.5+vmware.1-fips.1 or newer.
-    - ContentLibrary synced with TKr 1.28.8 available (1.29.4 should work too)
+    - ContentLibrary synced with TKr 1.28.8 available (1.29.4 or 1.30.1 should work too)
     - Compute capacity for one TKG clusters with 1 CP node and 3 worker nodes with 4VCPU & 16GBRAM per VM per attendee
     - At least 4 VM IPs available for all those k8s nodes per attendee
     - At least 3 AVI VIPs available per attendee: 1 VIP for the cluster CP, 2 VIP for ingress per cluster